Harnet69/hilt/README.md

   - Broadcast receiver
   - ViewModel not supported by Hilt directly(Jetpack extensions)

-##SIMPLE Types of Hilt injections for OWN CLASSES:
+## SIMPLE Types of Hilt injections for OWN CLASSES:
-   IMPLEMENTATION:
-  - Constructor injection(provide Componentto dependency graph and instantiate a certain type) = with no parameters class MyClass @Inject constructor() = with parameters class MyClass @Inject constructor(dependency: Dependency) class Dependency	 @Inject constructor()
+  ### Constructor injection(provide Componentto dependency graph and instantiate a certain type)
+     - with no parameters class MyClass @Inject constructor()
+     -  with parameters class MyClass @Inject constructor(dependency: Dependency) class Dependency	 @Inject constructor()
-  - Field injection(make different types and objects available where we need it) = class where we inject must be annotated by @AndroidEntryPoint
+ ### Field injection(make different types and objects available where we need it)
+     - class where we inject must be annotated by @AndroidEntryPoint
      - injected type must be available to Hilt
 	@AndroidEntryPoint
 	class MainActivity  : AppCompatActivity() {
            @Inject lateinit var databaseAdapter: DatabaseAdapter}
-  - Method injection(inject object directly into a method call) Used rare !!!
+ ### Method injection(inject object directly into a method call) Used rare
+    !!!
 Not needed to call it at all!!! function trigered just when MyClass is became available in the dependency graph!!!
 	@Inject
 	fun callMyClass(myClass: MyClass){
 	   myClass.doSmth()
 	}

-##DIFFICULT type for Hilt injection
+## DIFFICULT type for Hilt injection
   - Modules (provide a way to instantiate difficult to inject types, allow to define of instantiation of the type for Hilt which and access and provides its instance)
     Interfaces can't be injected by constructor(we should provide the type of the interface for Hilt) NOT YOUR OWN types can't be conctructor injected(Glide, Retrofit for example)